Mr. Jose D. Gonzalez

 Hispanic Achiever Award given in recognition for service working with Latino Youth in YMCA's Hispanic Achiever's program, YMCA of Middle Tennessee (2002)

 BIOGRAPHYMr.
-Gonzalez is an Instructor of Management and Entrepreneurship at the College of Business Administration.
+Gonzalez is an Instructor of Management and Entrepreneurship at the Jack C. Massey College of Business.
 He joined the faculty in 2007.

 Mr. Gonzalez teaches courses in International Business, Financial Management and Entrepreneurship.
 He is particularly interested in Social Entrepreneurship and Economic Development and Entrepreneurship.
 In fact, he is currently involved in an international economic development entrepreneurship project working with fair trade coffee, honey farmers and other economic development programs in Chajul, Guatemala.
 For the last several years he has led groups of students to northern Guatemala.
 His team of students has worked with Asociacion Chajulense (www.asociacionchajulense.org) on micro-lending and other economic development endeavors.

 One of his passions is to lead Study Abroad programs with his students.
 In the last couple of years he has led programs in Chile, Guatemala, Spain and most recently Argentina.

 Mr. Gonzalez graduated from the Instituto Tecnologico Autonomo de Mexico (ITAM) in Mexico City with a B.S. in Accounting.
 He later earned his M.B.A. from The Jack C. Massey Graduate School of Business at Belmont University.
 As a current doctoral student, Mr. Gonzalez is focusing his research on Immigrant Entrepreneurship with a focus on Latino Immigrants in Nashville.